WindowsAzure-TrainingKit/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	> **Note:** Regenerating your access keys affects virtual machines, media services, and any applications that are dependent on the storage account.

-	Next exercise, you will consume Windows Azure Storage services from a MVC application.
+	In the next exercise, you will consume Windows Azure Storage services from an MVC application.

 <a name="Exercise3"></a>
 ###Exercise 3: Understanding the Windows Azure Storage Abstractions ###

-This sample application is comprised of five Views, one for each CRUD operation (Create, Read, Update, Delete) and one to list all the entities from the Table storage.
+This sample application is comprised of five Views, one for each CRUD operation (Create, Read, Update, Delete) and one to list all the entities from the Table Storage.
 In this exercise, you will update the MVC application actions to perform operations against each storage service (Table, Blob and Queue) using **Windows Azure SDK v2.0**.

 <a name="Ex3Task1" />
 #### Task 1 - Configuring Storage Account in the Cloud Project ####

-In this task you will configure the _storage connection string_ of the application with the storage account you previously created using the _Access Key_ you took note from the previous exercise.
+In this task you will configure the _storage connection string_ of the application with the storage account you previously created using the _Access Key_ from the previous exercise.

 1. Open **Visual Studio Express 2012 for Web** as Administrator.